abdulselamT/odoowebSimpleTodo/README.md

 ## Setting Up the Development Environment

-Start by installing Odoo and setting up a custom module for your CRUD application.
+clone the repository and add to your addons and install
 ## Creating the Model

 Define the structure of your model and add fields for CRUD operations.

 ## Implementing JavaScript Controllers

-Create JavaScript files to handle CRUD operations and interact with Odoo models.
+Create JavaScript files to handle CRUD operations and interact with Odoo models. the requests are done via rpc but you can use ajax or others

 ## Performing RPC Calls